Thermodynamic Casimir Effect in the large-n limit: Excess free energy and Casimir amplitudes

 where the numbers in brackets give the error bars.

 As anticipated the numerical values of the Casimir amplitudes lie all together in a small range.
 They are equal up to the third decimal place when we take the adjusted error bar into account.
 We see that due to the fact that the boundary conditions are all in the same surface universality class the evolutions of the excess free energies of the three systems are asymptotically equivalent for large $L$.
-Looking at the non-universal corrections to the leading scaling behavior namely the terms of order $O(1/L^3)$ and $O(1/L^4)$ we see that their weights are much higher in the DD and DO case compared to the OO case.
+Looking at the non-universal corrections to the leading scaling behavior namely the terms of order $O(L^{-3})$ and $O(L^{-4})$ we see that their weights are much higher in the DD and DO case compared to the OO case.

 We checked the accuracy of our method by computing results for the periodic and the antiperiodic case and comparing them to the analytical results.
-Our fit parameters are also shown in Fig.~\ref{fig:FitTab} and the numerical result are compared to the analytic results in Fig.~\ref{fig:PerAnper}.
-The analytical results for the Casimir amplitudes \cite{BDT00,Dan09} are given by

-where $\mathrm{Cl}_{2}$ denotes the Clausen function.
+Our fit parameters are also shown in Tab.~\ref{tab:FitTab} and the numerical result are compared to the analytic results in Fig.~\ref{fig:fres}(right).
+The analytical results for the Casimir amplitudes \cite{BDT00,Dan09} are given by where $\mathrm{Cl}_{n}$ denotes the Clausen function.
 For the case of periodic boundary conditions we find a perfect agreement with the analytic results.
 For the case of antiperiodic boundary conditions we find an asymptotic agreement for large $L$ because there are more corrections due to the inhomogeneity introduced by this boundary condition.